Vortigern

 Again Vortigern ignominiously flew from

-St. Germanus to the kingdom of the Dimetę,
+St. Germanus to the kingdom of the Dimetę, where,

-where, on the river Towy[61], he built a castle, which he
+on the river Towy, he built a castle, which he

-named Cair Guothergirn[62].
-The saint, as usual, followed
+named Cair Guothergirn.
+The saint, as usual,

-suddenly from heaven, and totally burned the
+fire fell suddenly from heaven, and totally

-castle.
-Vortigern, the daughter of Hengist[63], his other wives, and all the
+burned the castle.
+Vortigern, the daughter of Hengist,

-inhabitants, both men and women, miserably
+men and women, miserably perished: such was the

-as we find written in the life of St. Germanus.
+written in the life of St. Germanus.

 |